Krakow info

 painted silk screen from Krakow's Manggha gallery

-Museum of Natural History at 9 Sebastiana street.
+Museum of Natural History / Muzeum Przyrodnicze PAN

 The place boasts the world’s only ice-age hairy rhino found almost intact in 1929.
 Plus assorted fossils, examples of extinct and endangered species, Poland’s fauna, shells, insects, minerals, etc.